szkrd/springald/README.md

 - [x] folder open (with 'folder' or 'F' as openWith)
 - [x] recursive search / multiple needles
 - [x] case insensitive search (when there are no uppercase chars in the search string)
+- [ ] try to use binary buffer filenames
 - [ ] dir walker: skip hidden and system on windows (both files and dirs)
 - [ ] second input field should let you choose an executable [WIP]
 - [ ] shell open for non executable files